Cost Trade-offs of Reasoning and Non-Reasoning Large Language Models in Text-to-SQL: Results

 \subsection{Correlation Analysis}

 Table~\ref{tab:correlations} presents Pearson correlations between key metrics across all 180 queries.
-We interpret correlation strength following established guidelines such as $|r| < 0.3$ as weak, $0.3 \leq |r| < 0.7$ as moderate, and $|r| \geq 0.7$ as strong.

-The weak correlation between bytes processed and execution time (r=0.16) is a critical finding.
+We interpret correlation strength following established guidelines such as $|r| < 0.3$ as weak, $0.3 \leq |r| < 0.6$ as moderate, and $|r| \geq 0.6$ as strong.
+The weak correlation between bytes processed and execution time ($r=0.16$) is a critical finding.
 It indicates that query cost and query speed are largely independent metrics in BigQuery's distributed execution environment.
-A query that completes quickly may still scan large amounts of data (and incur high costs) due to parallelization.
+A query that completes quickly may still scan large amounts of data and incur high costs due to parallelization.
 Conversely, a query that scans minimal data may take longer due to complex computation.